 About The Mainstay

-The Mainstay is a 501(c)(3) nonprofit dedicated to the arts and serving Rock Hall and the surrounding region having the mission of invigorating the cultural experience of Eastern Shore life by presenting quality musical programming and providing a setting for creativity, inquiry and conversation.
+The Mainstay is a 501(c)(3) nonprofit dedicated to the arts and serving Rock Hall and the surrounding region having the mission of invigorating the cultural experience of Eastern Shore life by presenting outstanding musical programming and providing a setting for creativity, inquiry and conversation.
 The Mainstay programs a diverse offering of concerts by local, regional, national, and international musicians at a reasonable ticket price.
 Including our weekly Mainstay Monday series, the Mainstay is programming 100+ concerts each year.
 The Mainstay is especially proud of its reputation for jazz excellence dating back to our early association with jazz great Charlie Byrd.

 The 125 (mismatching) seat room is cozy, quirky, and intimate and offers a near perfect listening experience without a bad seat in the house.
 The Mainstay is continually growing in its programming reach and vision, and is increasingly proving to be one of the best places to see a concert in all of the Mid-Atlantic.